Floxyi/Floxyi/README.md

 ## I'm a passionate developer from Germany

-→ ⚡ I'm currently learning Swift-Development!
+→ ⚡ I'm currently studying computer science [@HWR](https://www.hwr-berlin.de/)!
-→ 🚀 I have also worked on a new Flutter App called [Daty](https://github.com/Floxyi/Daty)!
+→ 🚀 I have worked on a new Flutter App called [Daty](https://github.com/Floxyi/Daty)!
+→ 🎶 I have worked on a Spotify menu bar integration for macOS [Jukebox](https://github.com/Floxyi/Jukebox)!
-→ ⛏ I'm also into Minecraft plugin development!
+→ ⛏ I have also been into Minecraft plugin development! ([DevTools](https://github.com/Floxyi/DevTools/), [ChallengePlugin](https://github.com/Floxyi/ChallengePlugin))
 → 👨‍👦 I'm looking to collaborate with other Developers!

 ## Languages and Tools